๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 ๐Ÿ‘ The good ๐Ÿ‘Ž The bad

-• 2 free lounge visits (Visa version only)
+• 2 free lounge visits for Visa version

 • Non-expiring points which pool with other DBS cards